 We will note that we reviewed an October 2015 application for processing through Mercury and found that the assessment fees listed are correct.
 It’s possible that Mercury is now charging assessments at actual cost, instead of the inflated pricing found in our past statement analyses.
 However, we cannot guarantee anything about Mercury’s pricing.

 Have you used Mercury as your credit card processor?
-Let us know what you think!
+Leave a review!

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

 How do I join the class action lawsuit???
 They have been ripping me off for years and I finally had to close my bank account to get rid of them.
 They refused to close my account.
-I wouldn’t say the extra fees are “hidden” but when I called to ask about them, they said if I would sign a 3-YEAR CONTRACT they would waive the yearly and semi-annual fees.
-And I’ve had to call several times so they could explain exactly what my fees were.
-It’s definitely not clear on the statement I received.
-What I started out with in regards to charges was reasonable…what I ended up with a few short years later was DOUBLE of what I started out with.
+I wouldn't say the extra fees are "hidden" but when I called to ask about them, they said if I would sign a 3-year contractthey would waive the yearly and semi-annual fees.
+I've had to call several times so they could explain exactly what my fees were.
+It's definitely not clear on the statement I received.
+What I started out with in regards to charges was reasonable...what I ended up with a few short years later was double what I started out with.
 Why?
 Stay away from this company.
 They are not ethical.